Facebook, Inc. (NASDAQ:FB) Insider Jennifer Newstead Sells 250 Shares

-Facebook, Inc. (NASDAQ:FB) insider Jennifer Newstead sold 250 shares of the firm’s stock in a transaction dated Tuesday, September 7th.
-The shares were sold at an average price of $375.90, for a total value of $93,975.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Facebook, Inc. (NASDAQ:FB) insider Jennifer Newstead sold 250 shares of the business’s stock in a transaction on Tuesday, September 14th.
+The stock was sold at an average price of $377.29, for a total transaction of $94,322.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

 Jennifer Newstead also recently made the following trade(s):